Neeta90/PyCity-Schools-Analysis/README.md

 3.Created a Python script for analyzing the financial records of our company.
 We have a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.

-4. Created a Python script that analyzes the votes and calculates
+4. Created a Python script that analyzes the votes and calculates different parameters from election_data.csv